m2osw/iplock/README.md

     rule::<name>::sources = ${admin_ips}

-This allows us to write one rule for all the administrators (opposed to one rule per administrator) and with any number of variables, all the user of any given group.
+This allows us to write one rule for all the administrators (opposed to one rule per administrator) and with any number of variables, all the users of any given group.

 To support multiple lists in variables, separate them with commas: